proxia-mes/interfaces/README.md

 This elements are very critical since the first days (beginning with JsonSchema 1.0.0).
 Tool support is not available and if then the implementation is quit buggie.

 ### Separate api and model
-Because of the tooling support, it is recommend to separate the api and the model.
+Because of the clearness and the tooling support, it is recommend to separate the api and the model.
-So in your endpoint-definition just place reference to the model and do not specify model data in the "paths" section.
+So in your endpoint-definitions just place references to the model and do not specify model data in the "paths" section.

     paths:
       "/dashboards":